HEASARC/heasoftpy/README.md

 ### 2.2 Different Ways of Passing Parameters:
-Additionally, the task methods handle different types in inputs.
+The task methods handle different types in inputs.
 For example:

 ```python